The effects of varying colour-luminosity relations on supernova science: Effect of assumed populations of

 \item {\bf Mstep-model:} In recent years, there has been evidence for a residual dependence on host-galaxy mass ($M_{\mathrm{stellar}})$ after correction for light-curve width and colour leading to a third bimodal correction dependent on host-galaxy mass.
-We thus investigate the effect of those two populations in distinct environment having different $\beta$ values by dividing the SNe into two groups according to the median host-mass value around $10^{10}\,M_{\sun}$, and varying $\beta$ in bins of size $0.25$ within $-2.0<\Delta\beta<2.0$.
+We thus investigate the effect of those two populations in distinct environments having two different $\beta$ values by dividing the SNe into two groups according to the median host-mass value around $10^{10}\,M_{\sun}$, and varying $\beta$ in bins of size $0.25$ within $-2.0<\Delta\beta<2.0$.
 We try Gaussian distributions with two widths ($\sigma=0.05\,\beta$ or $\sigma=0.25\,\beta$) for a total of 64 Mstep-model combinations.
+An example scenario with $\Delta\beta = \beta_{M_1} - \beta_{M_2} = 2.0$ (see Fig.~\ref{fig:beta-dist}) has the SNe in low-mass galaxies (half of the sample) with a distribution of $\beta_{M_1}$ centred at 4.02 with a width of 1.00 and the SNe in the high-mass galaxies having $\beta_{M_2}$ centred at 2.02 with a width of 0.10.

-\item {\bf X1-model:} The light-curve width, here $X_1$ \citep{Guy07}, is strongly related to star formation in the environment and presumably progenitor age \citep[e.g.,][]{Hamuy95,Sullivan06b}.
-The AB-model is also related to the age of the progenitor and the Mstep-model has been shown to be more closely related to local star formation \citep{Jones15,Rigault13}.
-Therefore, we use the light-curve width as a proxy for age and investigate the cosmological effects of a bimodal distribution of $\beta$ changing with $X_1$.
+\item {\bf X-model:} The light-curve width, here $X$ \citep{Guy07}, is strongly related to star formation in the environment and presumably progenitor age \citep[e.g.,][]{Hamuy95,Sullivan06b}.
+Therefore, we use the light-curve width as a proxy for age and investigate the cosmological effects of a bimodal distribution of $\beta$ changing with $X$.
 Again, we explore a difference between the two populations in the range $-2.0<\Delta\beta<2.0$ and with two Gaussian widths.